 The Company uses the Black-Scholes-Merton option pricing model to determine the fair value of stock options.
 The use of the Black-Scholes-Merton option-pricing model requires management to make assumptions with respect to the expected term of the option, the expected volatility of the common stock consistent with the expected life of the option, risk-free interest rates and expected dividend yields of the common stock.
 The expected term was determined according to the simplified method, which is the average of the vesting tranche dates and the contractual term.
-Due to the lack of a public market for the trading of the Company's common stock and a lack of company-specific historical and implied volatility on the historical volatility on the historical volatility on the historical volatility on the historical volatility on the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
+Due to the lack of a public market for the trading of the Company's common stock and a lack of company-specific historical and implied volatility data, the Company based its estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
+For these analyses, companies with comparable characteristics were selected, including enterprise value and position within the industry, and with historical share price information sufficient to meet the expected life of the stock-based awards.
 The Company computed the historical volatility data using the daily closing prices for the selected companies' shares during the equivalent period of the calculated expected term of its stock-based awards.
 The risk-free interest rate is determined by reference to U.S. Treasury zero-coupon issues with remaining maturities similar to the expected term of the options.
 The Company has not paid, and does not anticipate paying, cash dividends on shares of common stock; therefore, the expected dividend yield is assumed to be zero.
 The Company is required to estimate forfeitures at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.